enterprisemodules/ora_profile/documentation/database/cis_controls.md

 [Back to overview of database::cis_controls](#attributes)

-### db_version<a name='database::cis_controls_db_version'>
+### product_version<a name='database::cis_controls_product_version'>

 The database version of the CIS benchmark you want to apply.
 Although not very logical, you **can** apply an older (or newer) database version to your database.

 If you also don't specify a `db_version`, Puppet will detect the version of Oracle running and use this to determine the `db_version`.
 There is, however, one issue with the detection.
 On an initial run Puppet canot determine what the Oracle version is.
-In that case, the ora_cis defined type will skip applying the CIS benchmark and wait until (hopefully) the next run the version of Oracle for specified sid is available.
+In that case, the ora_secured::ensure_cis defined type will skip applying the CIS benchmark and wait until (hopefully) the next run the version of Oracle for specified sid is available.

 Type: `Optional[String[1]]`